Vasculitis in children

 • Biopsy, a test in which a small amount of tissue is surgically removed from a blood vessel and the tissue is then examined under a microscope

 Not every child needs all these tests.
 Your physician will tell you exactly what the next steps are.
-Each year, the specialists at Children’s Health see more than 1,000 pediatric patients for vasculitis and other rheumatic disorders.
-We have the skills and resources necessary to provide comprehensive and compassionate care for your child too.

-What are the causes of Vasculitis?
+What are the causes of vasculitis in children?

 In most cases, the exact cause of vasculitis is unknown.
 It is thought to be an autoimmune disorder, a disease in which the immune system attacks healthy organs or tissue (in this case, the blood vessels).
-It can sometimes be triggered by other autoimmune disorders (such as lupus, rheumatoid arthritis or scleroderma), infection, certain blood cancers (such as leukemia or lymphoma), or in reaction to certain medications.

-How is Vasculitis treated?
+How is vasculitis in children treated?

 The severity of your child’s vasculitis and which organs are affected will determine the treatment.
 The goal of vasculitis treatment is to reduce the inflammation in the affected blood vessels.
-Your healthcare provider may recommend one or more of the following treatments:

 • Corticosteroids such as prednisone, prednisolone and methylprednisolone help reduce inflammation